dahlia/fedify/docs/manual/pragmatics.md

 ---
-parent: Manual
-nav_order: 8
-metas:
 description: >-
   This section explains the pragmatic aspects of using Fedify, such as how to utilize the vocabulary API and the de facto norms of ActivityPub implementations.
+prev:
+  text: NodeInfo
+  link: ./nodeinfo.md
+next:
+  text: Integration
+  link: ./integration.md
 ---

 Pragmatics